NoticeboardNotices and information

 - We continue to support village initiatives to help those affected during the emergency whilst complying with government movement and social distancing restrictions.

-This remains a continuing challenge for us all but helps us remember that the church is the people of God, not a building or a particular meeting.
+The continuing COVID-19 pandemic remains a challenge for us all but helps us remember that the Church is the people of God, not a building or a particular meeting.
 We encourage you to keep trusting the Lord, spending time in the Bible (through which our soul is refreshed) and in prayer (presenting our requests to the heavenly Father who cares for us like a good shepherd).

 Alastair Cragg, Jayne Weaver – Churchwardens (email: firstname.lastname@example.org )